 The British Overseas Territory of Gibraltar signed an IGA with the UK on 21 November 2013 – the 'UK-Gibraltar Agreement to Improve International Tax Compliance’.

-On 5 November the UK and the Cayman Islands signed the first IGA between the UK and an Overseas Territory - the 'UK-Cayman Agreement to Improve International Tax Compliance'.
+On the 5 November the UK and the Cayman Islands signed the first IGA between the UK and an Overseas Territory – the 'UK-Cayman Agreement to Improve International Tax Compliance’.
 Bermuda, Montserrat, the Turks and Caicos Islands and the British Virgin Islands all signed IGAs with the UK in London during the week of the Joint Ministerial Council (w/c 25 November) with Anguilla signing theirs on the 20 December.

 The agreements with these territories are non-reciprocal, meaning that UK financial institutions will not have any reporting obligations under the terms of the agreements.